YTA TV: Youtoo

 On September 27, 2011, ALN was rebranded as Youtoo TV with a focus on mobile devices; as of that date, all links to the website redirected to a page inviting viewers to sign up for the new service at youtoo.com.
 The only "retro" programs remaining on the schedule are Batman, The Green Hornet, and The X-Files.

 Executives claim Youtoo TV to be a social television service, allowing viewers to participate in television programming using personal electronic devices.
 Interactive features include the ability for viewers to create and submit 15-second videos, called "Fame Spots", commenting on a variety of subjects, which will air.

 In addition, the network will carry programming such as Howcast and Christopher Coppola's Digivangelist Show.
 Also on the network will be new TV versions of Web series including GeekBeat.TV, Koldcast, and Rooftop Media.
 The network also will have interactive programs including Say Yes & Marry Me, which will offer viewers the opportunity to propose marriage on-air via Fame Spots.
 Re-purposed programming from Revision3 was removed from the network after that provider's sale to Discovery Communications in 2012.

 One of the creators of Youtoo TV is producer Mark Burnett, through his own social media project, by content marketing studio VIMBY.

 It was reported in September 2014 that Youtoo TV had acquired America One, its network of terrestrial (mostly low-power) affiliates, and most of its remaining, non-sports programming.
 (Prior to this, only one terrestrial affiliate, WBQP-CD, carried Youtoo over the air.)
-The merger was finalized in Spring 2015, with the resulting network becoming "Youtoo America".
-Over the course of late 2019 and early 2020, it began using the shortened branding of YTA, presumably due to confusion with YouTube and channel drift away from the 2011 social television model.
+The merger was finalized in the spring of 2015, with the resulting network becoming "Youtoo America".
+Over the course of late 2019 and early 2020, it began using the shortened branding of YTA, presumably due to confusion with YouTube and its similarly named YouTube TV streaming service, and channel drift away from the 2011 social television model.

 Carriage

 The network is available on Time Warner Cable and Comcast, among other providers.
 Charter Communications previously carried the channel until November 15, 2011, when the channel was dropped from Charter's lineups; this decision was made before the re-brand of ALN, as the channel received carriage under that provider's "faith and values"/religious tier of networks and no longer carried religious or family-appropriate programming for a majority of the broadcast day.
 At the launch of Youtoo, the network offered up to $200 in bill credits to viewers who switched to a provider that offered the network.
-As per an email sent to its subscribers, Verizon FiOS dropped the channel on December 31, 2012 along with MAVTV, and Blue Highways TV.
+As per an email sent to its subscribers, Verizon FiOS dropped the channel on December 31, 2012, along with MAVTV, and Blue Highways TV.

 YTA TV offers a live feed of its programming on the Internet, along with some on-demand programming behind a soft paywall.